AT&T vs. Mint Mobile: Which is right for you?

-Both AT&T and Mint Mobile offer customers great service and coverage, making it tough to pick between the two.
-AT&T is one of the big three carriers in the U.S., while Mint Mobile is an MVNO on T-Mobile's network.
-Mint Mobile offers four prepaid cell phone plans that must be purchased in three, six, or 12-month increments, whereas AT&T has more plans to choose from with a range of unlimited plans, prepaid plans, and even MVNO options.
-Though Mint Mobile is one of the best cell phone plans you can get today, it's not for everyone, and your decision should be based on which carrier gives you the best coverage and which plan suits your needs.
-Here's how these carriers compare.
+Both AT&T and Mint Mobile offer customers great service and coverage, but that's about where the similarities between the two carriers end.
+AT&T is one of the big three carriers in the U.S., while Mint Mobile is an MVNO carrier owned by T-Mobile.
+Mint Mobile offers four prepaid cell phone plans that must be purchased in three, six, or 12-month increments, whereas AT&T has more plans to choose from with a range of unlimited plans.

 AT&T vs. Mint Mobile: What's the difference?